Krande/terraform_aks_minimum/README.md

 ## Initialize
 Start by running "make init" in a terminal in the folder

-(for windows user, install chocolatey package manager and install GNU Make using "choco install Make")
+(for windows user, install chocolatey package manager and install GNU Make using "choco install make")

 After successful initiation run "terraform apply"

+## Remaining work
+Missing certificates.
+See my question [here](https://stackoverflow.com/questions/57499838/how-to-issue-letsencrypt-certificate-for-k8s-aks-using-terraform-resources) on Stack Overflow regarding issuing certificates using Terraform resources (this repo is created to answer what I could not find anywhere else)  This issue is still not answered, so if anyone else have any ideas or any tips to improve this example I would really appreciate it!

 ### Sources
 * https://docs.microsoft.com/en-us/azure/terraform/terraform-create-k8s-cluster-with-tf-and-aks